redis-performance/bcc-exporter/README.md

 # bcc-exporter

-**bcc-exporter** is a minimal HTTP server that wraps BCC tools like `profile-bpfcc` to expose Linux CPU profiling data over HTTP.
-It provides endpoints compatible with `pprof` and flamegraph tools, making it easy to collect and visualize profiling data from running processes.
+**bcc-exporter** is a minimal HTTP server that provides Linux CPU profiling data over HTTP.
+It supports both modern `perf` + `pprof` workflows for binary pprof output and traditional BCC tools for folded stack traces, making it easy to collect and visualize profiling data from running processes.

 ## ✨ Features

-- HTTP endpoints to trigger BCC profiling
+- HTTP endpoints to trigger CPU profiling
+- **Binary pprof format** using `perf record` + `pprof` conversion (fully compatible with `go tool pprof`)
-- Folded stack output for use with Flamegraph
+- **Folded stack output** using BCC tools for use with Flamegraph
-- Compatible with `go tool pprof` workflows
-- Lightweight, no dependencies beyond Go and BCC

 ## 🚀 Endpoints